AstroinformaticsAU/VersionControlTutorial/source/pages/4-merging.rst

     % git checkout master

-If you run ``git log`` you should see that none of your commits to the ``risky_idea`` branch are present.
+If you run ``git lg`` you should see that none of your commits to the ``risky_idea`` branch are present.
 You can further confirm this by looking at the contents of ``paper.tex``; The section "The Empire Strikes Back" shouldn't be present.